SkyReal/SkrExtensionScripts/README.md

 * **SkyRealPluginPatch**: The release patch of SkyRealVR used to download plugins (Should be `X.Y.Z` where X is major version, Y is minor version and Z the patch number or `latest` for latest version or `RCXX` for specific release candidate)
 * **SkyRealPluginsToIgnore**: The list of SkyRealVR plugin names to ignore.
 This can be used to improve performances.
 * **UnrealEditorEnvironmentVariable**: The environement variable used to specify the path of Unreal editor used for compilation.
+* **OutputCook**: When building repository, output cook version of your extensions for use in the marketplace.
+(True if missing)
-* **OutputEditor**: When building repository, also output editor version of your extensions for use in the marketplace.
+* **OutputEditor**: When building repository, output editor version of your extensions for use in the marketplace.
+(False if missing)
+* **OutputCookAsPakFile**: When building cook output, PAK it to compress it.
+(False if missing)
+* **OutputEditorAsPakFile**: When building editor output, PAK it to compress it (once the content is PAK, it can no more be editable within Unreal editor).
+(False if missing)
 * **Hooks**: The hooks variable is used to specify additional scripts during all the setup/build prosses.
 To make it work, add as much items as you have hooks with following info:
   * **path**: The path (relative to repo root directory) of the hook powershell script.
   * **trigger**: The trigger raising the hook.
 Available values: